CASFRI/CASFRI/README.md

 # Requirements

-* CASFRI-5 uses PostgreSQL 9.6 and PostGIS v2.3.7.
+The production process of CASFRI-5 requires:

-* Loading scripts require GDAL v1.11.4 and access to a Bash or Batch shell.
-IMPORTANT: some file types will not load with GDAL v2.X
+* GDAL v1.11.4 and access to a Bash or a Batch shell to convert and load FRIs into PostgreSQL.
+IMPORTANT: Some FRIs will not load with GDAL v2.X.
+This is documented as [issue #34](https://github.com/edwardsmarc/CASFRI/issues/34).

+* PostgreSQL 9.6 and PostGIS 2.3.x to store and translate the database.
+More recent versions should work as well.

-* Table translation requires the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework)
+* The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) to translate the database.

 # Vocabulary
 *Source data* - Raw FRI data received from jurisdictions.